camorra

 First usage

-This word came into English in the later 1300s
+Our word goes back a ways; it came into English in the mid-1300s

 Background / Comments